Contrastive Learning of Musical Representations: Method

 \subsection{Optimisers}

-We use the Adam optimiser \cite{adam_optimizer} with a learning rate of $0.0003$ and $\beta_1 = 0.9$ and $\beta_2 = 0.999$ during pre-training and employ Kaiming initialisation for all convolutional layers.
+We use the Adam optimiser \cite{adam_optimizer} with a learning rate of $0.0003$ and $\beta_1 = 0.9$ and $\beta_2 = 0.999$ during pre-training and employ He initialisation for all convolutional layers.
 The temperature parameter $\tau$ is set to 0.5, since we observed consistent results regardless of varying batch sizes and temperature $\tau \in \{0.1, 0.5, 1.0\}$.

-For linear evaluation, we use the Adam optimiser with a learning rate of $0.0003$, a weight decay of $10^{-6}$ and backpropagation is only done in the fine-tune head.
-The pre-trained encoder is frozen during all evaluation procedures, including the efficient classification and transfer learning experiments.
+For linear evaluation, we use the Adam optimiser with a learning rate of $0.0003$ and a weight decay of $10^{-6}$.
+Backpropagation is only done in the final (linear) head for all experiments in this paper.
 We also employ an early stopping mechanism when the validation scores do not improve for 5 epochs.